dqops/dqo/docs/getting-started/adding-data-source-connection/adding-data-source-connection.md

 8. You can check the details of the imported table by expanding the tree view on the left and selecting the "crime" table.

      ![Viewing table details](https://docs.dqo.ai/docs/images/getting-started/austin-crime-table-view.jpg)

     There are several tabs to explore:

     - Table - provide details about the table and allows you to add filters or stage names (for example, "Ingestion")
     - Schedule - allows setting schedule for running checks.
     - Comments - allows adding comments to your tables
     - Labels - allows adding labels to your tables
     - Data streams - allows configuring columns for data streams segmentation.
 Learn more about [data streams segmentation in Concept section](../../dqo-concepts/data-stream-segmentation/data-stream-segmentation.md).
-      - Date and time columns - allows setting date and time columns for [Partition checks type](../../dqo-concepts/checks/partition-checks/partition-checks.md) and table timeliness checks subcategory.
+    - Date and time columns - allows setting date and time columns for [partition checks type](../../dqo-concepts/checks/partition-checks/partition-checks.md) and table timeliness checks subcategory.

 ## Next step